TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: Experiments

 \subsubsection{Datasets}

-We conduct experiments on five publicly available datasets, including human activity recognition (HAR), PhonemeSpectra (PS), ArabicDigits (AD), Uwave, and Epilepsy, which are provided by~\cite{andrzejak2001indications,anguita2013public,eldele2021time,liu2021gated}.
-These five datasets cover a wide range of variations: different numbers of channels, varying time series lengths, different sampling rates, different scenarios, and diverse types of time series signals.
-It should be noted that we do not make any processing on these datasets because the original training and testing set have been well processed.
-In addition, Table~\ref{tab:datasets} summarizes the statistics of each dataset, e.g., the number of instances (\# Instance), the sequence length (\# Length), the number of channels (\# Channel), and the number of classes (\# Class).
+We conduct experiments on five publicly available datasets, including human activity recognition (HAR), PhonemeSpectra (PS), ArabicDigits (AD), Uwave, and Epilepsy.
+These datasets, which are provided by~\cite{andrzejak2001indications,anguita2013public,eldele2021time,liu2021gated}, cover a broad range of variations: different numbers of channels, varying time series lengths, different sampling rates, diverse scenarios, and diverse types of time series signals.
+It should be noted that we do not perform any additional processing on these datasets, as the original training and testing sets are already well prepared.
+Furthermore, Table~\ref{tab:datasets} summarizes the key statistics of each dataset. including the number of instances (\# Instance), the sequence length (\# Length), the number of channels (\# Channel), and the number of classes (\# Class).